Ruqun: Sui and Tang dynasties

 In the Sui dynasty, ordinary men did not wear skirts anymore.
 In the late sixth century, women's skirts in the Sui dynasty were characterized with high waistline; this kind of high waistline skirt created a silhouette which looked similar to the Empire dresses of Napoleonic France; however, the construction of the assemble differed from the ones worn in Western countries as Han Chinese women assemble consisted of a separate skirt and upper garment which show low décolletage.
 This trend continued in the early decades of the Tang dynasty when women continued the tend of the Sui and would also wear long, high-waist skirts, low-cut upper garment.

-During the Sui and Tang dynasty, women wore the traditional in the -style, where the skirts were tied higher and higher up the waist, until they were eventually tied above the breasts and where short upper garment was worn.
+During the Sui and Tang dynasty, women wore the in the -style, where the skirts were tied higher and higher up the waist, until they were eventually tied above the breasts and where short upper garment was worn.

 In addition to the classical or (crossed collar upper garments), (parallel/straight collar upper garments) were also worn in this period, thus exposing the cleavage of the breasts.
 Some Tang dynasty women skirts had accordion pleats.
 Red coloured skirts were popular.
 There was also a skirt called "Pomegranate skirt" for its red colour, and another skirt called "Turmeric skirt" for its yellow colour.

 By the Mid-Tang period (around the 8th century), the low cleavage upper garment fell out of fashion; the female beauty ideology changed favouring plump and voluptuous beauty.

 Woman in qixiong ruqun, Sui dynasty.